Want to know if Millionaire Society is a scam or a surefire way to make $720 a day?

-At the end of the video you're invited to enter your email address to get access to the system.
-From there you’re taken to a secure checkout page to fill out your billing details.
+At the end of the video you're invited to enter your email address and taken to a secure checkout page to fill out your billing details:

-Now let me show you exactly what’s inside Millionaire Society, but brace yourself for a HUGE letdown…
+Now I'm going to show you exactly what you get inside Millionaire Society but brace yourself for a HUGE letdown…

-As far as first impressions go: the whole layout is seriously dated
+As far as first impressions go, the layout is seriously dated:

-As you can see, there are 3 introductory videos that are only 2 minutes long each which give you really nothing to go on.
+There are 3 introductory videos, each no longer than 2 minutes long which give you a quick tour of the members' area but really nothing substantial to go on.

-Then when you look at the actual so-called ‘systems’ all you get are 4 extremely low quality PDFs you're expected to download and turn into a money-making business.
+Then take a look at the so-called ‘systems' and all you get are 4 extremely low-quality PDFs you're expected to download and turn into a money-making business.

-How To Get 100K Visitors In Just 1 Hour (eBook)
+eBook #1: How To Get 100K Visitors In Just 1 Hour

-This first is eBook is all about creating scammy-looking landing pages and then paying email spammers to bombard people's inboxes and the people on these spammer’s email lists are constantly hit with spam.
+This first is eBook is all about creating scammy-looking landing pages and paying email spammers to bombard people's inboxes, people who are constantly hit with spam.

 The end result?

-You pay out more and more for solo ads for a few clicks and no sales and in a worse position financially than when you started.
+You pay out more and more for solo ads for a few clicks and no sales and end up in a worse position financially than when you started.

 Again, nothing to see here but vague and over generalised fluff about using Pinterest to drive traffic to your website that might've been semi-relevant in 2010.

-You can find much more practical and up-to-date information on using Pinterest for blogging for on sites like:
+You can find more practical and up-to-date information on using Pinterest for blogging on sites like:

-Not to mention you can simply search YouTube and get a lot more helpful and actionable advice there.
+Simply search YouTube and you'll find a lot of helpful and actionable advice.
 There's absolutely no reason to charge $97 a month for this garbage.

-Domain flipping was a huge craze back in the late 1990’s but if you want to make money with it now it's a different story.
+Domain flipping was a huge craze back in the late '90s but try making money with it now and it's a different story.

-The idea here is you buy domains for say a dollar using discount codes and then sell them on for $15 a pop but in order to make any real money at all with this method you’re going to need invest a lot to buy 1,000’s of domain names and wait a long time to get a return.
+The idea here is you buy domains for a dollar using discount codes and sell them on for $15 a pop but you'll need to buy 1,000s of domains and wait a long time to hopefully make a return.

-Where are the 135 turnkey business Mack Michaels talked about?
+Where are the 135 turnkey businesses Mack Michaels talked about?